 Icelandic contributions to UNHCR

 Iceland is a reliable donor and partner to UNHCR.
-In 2020, Iceland increased its funding to UNHCR with a contribution totaling USD 1.3 million, making it our 14th biggest donor per capita.
+In 2021, Iceland increased its funding to UNHCR with a contribution of approximately USD 1.9 million.
+This made Iceland our 10th biggest donor per capita.

 Key facts about Iceland as a donor: